willwright82/willwright82.github.io/about.md

 <p class="lead">Currently Senior UX Design Engineer at <a href="//www.parsleybox.com" target="_blank">Parsley Box</a> and Mentor at <a href="//www.codeyourfuture.co" target="_blank">CodeYourFuture</a>.
 Previously at Machine Labs, Kindaba, Clazzoo, Flavourly, Nautilus & Apple.
 Dad.</p>

-Will Wright is a Senior UX Design Engineer with 20+ years’ experience delivering intuitive, high-impact digital products for startups, agencies, and established brands.
-Specialised in user experience, wireframing, prototyping, and end-to-end product design using Figma and modern web technologies, his approach is rooted in empathy and evidence, ensuring every solution is both delightful and effective for real users.
+Will Wright is a strategic product and user experience leader based in Edinburgh, with over 20 years’ experience building and scaling digital products for consumer brands and SaaS businesses.
+He specialises in joining the dots between product, design, engineering and marketing to drive customer acquisition, engagement and long‑term loyalty.

+Will has led product and UX across AI‑powered platforms, e‑commerce and subscription services, working from discovery and prioritisation through to launch and continuous optimisation.
+He has a strong track record in designing and evolving design systems, simplifying complex journeys, and using data and user insight to guide decisions.

-Besides Parsley Box Will is also a Mentor at CodeYourFuture --- a non-profit organisation supporting refugees with the dream of becoming software developers, and he enjoys playing tennis, brazilian jiu-jitsu, photography, and spending time with his family.
+Beyond his product work, Will is a long‑standing mentor at CodeYourFuture, supporting refugees and people from disadvantaged backgrounds into software careers, and has co‑organised community meetups in the Edinburgh tech scene.
+Outside of work he enjoys photography, climbing, hillwalking and spending time with his family.

-He currently lives in Edinburgh with his two sons.
+He lives in Edinburgh with his two sons.
 <hr>

 ## Recommendations

+*Will worked hard to turn the Parsley Box website into an experience that was straightforward to use for our older demographic and also met the particular requirements we had as a business.
+We get a lot of compliments from customers on how easy the site is to use and navigate - for a customer base that is older and not always au fait with computers and the online world this is incredible.*
+<br><small>~ Paul Kerr, Tech Team Lead @ Parsley Box</small>

 *”We had a lot of comments that the UX of our product was better than the competitors, which was mainly down to Will.
 It's much easier to create a complicated UI than a simple one but he did a great job on making an incredibly complex product easy to use.“*
 <br><small>~ Andrew Veitch, CEO at Machine Labs</small>